trigger-corp/trigger.io-display/module/docs/index.md

 !method: forge.display.setStatusBarColor(color, success, error) !description: Set status bar color on supported devices.
 !platforms: Android 5.0+
-!param: color `array` an array of three integers in the range [0,255] that make up the RGB color of the topbar.
+!param: color `array` an array of three integers in the range [0,255] that make up the RGB color of the statusbar.
 For example, opaque red is [255, 0, 0].
 !param: success `function(value)` callback to be invoked when no errors occur !param: error `function(content)` called with details of any error which may occur

-!method: forge.topbar.setStatusBarStyle(style, success, error) !platforms: iOS
+!method: forge.display.setStatusBarStyle(style, success, error) !platforms: iOS
 !param: style `string` either ``"default`` or ``"light_content"``.
 !param: success `function()` callback to be invoked when no errors occur